electron/electron/docs/api/debugger.md

 * `event` Event
 * `method` String - Method name.
-* `params` Object - Event parameters defined by the 'parameters' attribute in the remote debugging protocol.
+* `params` unknown - Event parameters defined by the 'parameters' attribute in the remote debugging protocol.

 Emitted whenever the debugging target issues an instrumentation event.